 Spring is one of the best times of year to get out in the garden and start composting.
-Whether you’re starting composting for the first time or have composted for a while, this is the time of year you get the most reward.
+Whether you’re starting composting for the first time or have composted for a while, this is the time of year you can get the most reward.
 Find out how best to compost during these warmer months.

 If you have been composting for 9 to 12 months you should find the contents at the bottom of your bin crumbly and dark in colour.
-This indicates the soil improver is ready to be used around your garden.
-Feed your growing plants with your homemade soil improver to add nutrients and structure to the soil.
+This indicates the soil improver is ready to use around your garden.
+You can feed your plants with your homemade soil improver to add nutrients and structure to the soil.

 Vegetables tend to grow better if the soil improver is dug into the earth.
 Potatoes, cabbages, squashes, peas and beans particularly prefer this.
 But root crops, like carrots and parsnips, don't tend to grow so well in rich soil.